How to Give Yourself a Spa-Level Facial at Home

 Step 7.
 Apply a Serum

 Your serum has the lightest consistency.
-Before using your creams, apply your favorite serum onto your freshly plumped-up skin.
+Before using your creams, apply your favorite serum onto your freshly plumped skin.
 Make it a dewy-finish one to add some glow.

 If you have dry skin, even a simple hydrating serum will make all the difference for your skin and bring about a natural glow to your complexion and some flush of color to your cheeks.
 You can also use a brightening serum to revive and energize the skin.

 To enhance this step, you can use a Gua Sha tool to give yourself a massage.
 Your serum will make the tool glide easily on the skin.
 Start from the mid-face.
-You always want to go outward and upward to tone and lift up the skin.
-It’ll help increase circulation as well.
+You always want to go outward and upward to tone the skin.

 Step 8.
 Moisturize